Csjg2002/CryptCreatureCatcher/README.md

 Created for the the LowRezJam 2024!

 I was the solo programmer for this project.
-This project was my first experience using Git and also working with WebGL builds
+This project was also my first experience using Git and also working with WebGL builds

 <br />